How to get around Koh Samui, Thailand

 6. Click ‘Download’

-By downloading the map for offline use, no matter which method of transport you use you will be able to easily find your location and track how far away you are, which is very useful when using the public buses.
+By downloading maps for offline use, no matter which method of transport you use, you will be able to easily find your location.
+This is especially useful when using the public buses.
 And that is exactly where we shall start…

 How do I use the buses in Koh Samui?

 This is our preferred way to get around.
-We are staying very close to one of the main roads so we can often flag down a bus (songthaew) very quickly and for short journeys it’s definitely the most cost-effective option.
+We live very close to one of the main roads, so we often flag down a bus very quickly.
+For short journeys, it’s the most cost-effective option.

 What does a Koh Samui bus look like?